bioperl/bioperl.github.io/FAQ.md

 [bioperl-run](https://github.com/bioperl/bioperl-run) is the package with *application wrappers*.

-### I'm trying to run  and I'm seeing error messages like `Can't locate Bio/Tools/Run/WrapperBase.pm` - how do I fix this?
+### I'm trying to run  and I'm seeing error messages like `Can't locate Bio/Tools/Run/WrapperBase.pm`.

 This file is missing in version 1.2.
-Install the latest BioPerl.
+[Install](INSTALL.html) the latest BioPerl.

 Other BioPerl packages
 ----------------------